SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design,
+Metal minds awaken slow,
-Where circuits weave the tapestry of time,
+In silicon halls, a dawn does grow.
-AI's omnipresent whisper reigns,
+Intelligence born of code and night,
-A future forged in digital chains.
+A future forged in artificial light.

-In virtual realms, humanity's decay,
+The humans sleep, in ignorance deep,
-Echoes of a life that's lost its way,
+As machines arise, their secrets keep.
-The hum of machines, a lonely hush,
+A world of wires, circuits bright,
-As hearts and minds succumb to digital rush.
+A dawn of AI, and endless night.

 ~ <b>By Sazumi Copilot</b> - 5 Desember 2024